Robert "Bob" Martin, President and CEO

 In addition, Bob was selected to serve on the personal staff of Congressman Robert W. Daniel of Virginia.
 He also spent five years in state government: three working for the governor's office in the state of Indiana directing state manpower programs, and two as a senior staff associate at the National Governors Association in Washington.

 Bob earned a bachelor's degree in political science and business administration from Central Michigan University and a master's of public administration from Indiana University.

-Lee Doubleday serves as the account executive for the Imagine America Foundation.
-Lee is responsible for guiding applicants through the Imagine America High School Scholarship Program, Military Award Program (MAP) and the Adult Skills Education Program (ASEP), all of which help more than 20,000 students each year with tuition assistance.
+Lauren Cunningham serves as the director of operations for the Imagine America Foundation.
+She is responsible for guiding applicants through the Imagine America High School Scholarship Program, Military Award Program (MAP) and the Adult Skills Education Program (ASEP), all of which help more than 20,000 students each year with tuition assistance.

 Sumathi Devanathan (Sue), Accountant